MuhtasimTanmoy/notebook/protocols/xmpp.md

 	- .A jid is valid if it contains one “@” character and passwords of more than four characters are supported.This is a simple policy that comes by default with the code that Android Studio has generated for us.We leave it that way for this tutorial.
 	- [https://www.blikoontech.com/](https://www.blikoontech.com/)

- These stanza types provide three different communication primitives: a "push" mechanism for generalized messaging, a specialized "publish-subscribe" mechanism for broadcasting information about network availability, and a "request- response" mechanism for more structured exchanges of data (similar to [HTTP]).
+- These stanza types provide three different communication primitives: a "push" mechanism for generalized messaging, a specialized "publish-subscribe" mechanism for broadcasting information about network availability, and a "request-response" mechanism for more structured exchanges of data (similar to [HTTP]).

 ## Encryption
 There is no TLS usage in xmpp stream as it does not support raw data only frame.
 It can be enabled at websocket layer.

 ## Websocket Binding
 - A WebSocket binding for XMPP provides higher performance than the current HTTP binding for XMPP.